IRA-Based Plans for Small Businesses

 Withdrawals

 SIMPLE plans don’t have provisions for loans or hardship withdrawals.
 Participants can, though, withdraw any or all their money at any time.
-They will, of course, be subject to applicable taxes and penalties, including an increased 25% penalty for early distributions within the first two years after an employee begins participating.
+They will, of course, be subject to applicable taxes and penalties, including a 10% early distribution tax if under 59 1/2 (unless an exception applies) and the 10% is increased to 25% penalty for early distributions taken within the first two years after an employee begins participating.

 Or call us at 866-COUNTRY (866-268-6879) to find a plan that meets your needs.